njwilson23/irlib/doc/doc_tutorial.rst

 Tutorial
 ========

+**This tutorial is for an older version of irlib.
+The same workflow still applies, with the difference being that picking is performed in IcePick2.
+I have adjusted the text where needed, but some inconsistencies may have been overlooked.**

 I am going to use the radar data collected in Spring 2012 to create a bed map for Glacier 3 ("East Glacier").
 I'll document everything I do here, so that this can serve as a step-by-step tutorial on on using the radar interpretation